galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 ## Convert the Genomic Variants VCF file into JSON
-We will preprocess the genomic variant data and convert it from VCF format into JSON format.
+This step is to preprocess the genomic variant data and convert it from VCF to JSON.

 > <hands-on-title>Convert the Genomic Variants VCF file into JSON</hands-on-title>
-> 1. Run {% tool [ CNV VCF2JSON](toolshed.g2.bx.psu.edu/repos/iuc/cnv_vcf2json/cnv_vcf2json/1.0.4+galaxy0) %} on the structural variants VCF file
+> 1. Run {% tool [ CNV VCF2JSON](toolshed.g2.bx.psu.edu/repos/iuc/cnv_vcf2json/cnv_vcf2json/1.1.0+galaxy0.1) %} on the structural variants VCF file
 >       - {% icon param-files %} *"CNV VCF file"*: `HG00096` file
 >
 >